aashari/mcp-server-aws-sso/README.md

 - `AWS_REGION`: Your primary AWS region (e.g., `us-east-1`)
 - `AWS_SSO_START_URL`: Your AWS SSO portal URL

+**Note:** For backward compatibility, the server will also recognize configurations under the full package name (`@aashari/mcp-server-aws-sso`) or the unscoped package name (`mcp-server-aws-sso`) if the `aws-sso` key is not found.
+However, using the short `aws-sso` key is recommended for new configurations.

 ### Method B: Environment Variables